Latvian Army armored train No. 5 or "Kolpaks"

 In 1935, a memorial plaque was erected at the place of death of Lieutenant Alfred Klestrovs, commander of the armoured train "Kalpaks", at the junction of the Liepāja railway and Liepāja-Grobiņa highway.

-Monument to the soldiers who fell in the battles for the liberation of Liepāja in the Northern Cemetery
+Monument to the soldiers who fell in the battles for the liberation of Liepāja at the Northern Cemetery

 Akmeņrags Lighthouse and the fate of the "Saratov"